 As compared to other business entities, a C Corporation enjoys considerable flexibility in its ability to carry corporate losses forward to future tax years, meaning that it will normally be easier for a C Corporation to deduct the full value of its losses from its present and future income as compared to other entities.

-In some circumstances, corporate profits will be subject to double taxation: first as corporate income and second as income to the ultimate recipient.
-For example, if a corporation issues dividends from its profits it has already paid income tax on that money, but the dividends remain taxable as income to the shareholders.
+In some circumstances, corporate profits will be subject to double taxation: first as corporate income and second as income to the shareholder who receives a distribution of the profits (usually in the form of a dividend).
+For example, if a corporation issues dividends from its profits it has already paid corporate income tax on that money, but the dividends remain taxable as income to the shareholders.